mac-comp127/registrar-solution/README.md

     - We also need to make sure that the waitlist process works right
         - If a waitlisted student drops that course, what happens to the other students in the waitlist for that course?
         - If an enrolled student drops that course, what happens to the waitlist (specifically, to the student at the top of the waitlist)?
-- Finally, update Javadoc for `getWaitList()` to describe how waitlisted students are automatically added.
+- Finally, update Javadoc for `getWaitlist()` to describe how waitlisted students are automatically added.
 - Commit your work so far with git.